Platform

 How do I estimate my monthly WhatsApp API cost?

-The formula is straightforward once you know your conversation mix.
+The formula is straightforward once you know your message mix.
 Here's how to do it:

-Step 1: Estimate your monthly conversations by type.
+Step 1: Estimate your monthly messages by type.
 For most businesses:

 • Marketing campaigns: How many customers do you plan to broadcast to per month?

 Step 2: Apply the rate per category.
-Use the India rate card above for domestic conversations.
+Use the India rate card above.

-Step 4: Add platform subscription.
-The platform fee (WA.Expert's monthly plans) is separate from conversation costs.
+Step 4: Add the platform subscription.
+The platform fee (WA.Expert's monthly plan) is separate from message costs.

 Example estimate for a mid-size e-commerce brand: